adopted-ember-addons/ember-data-factory-guy/README.md

 ### Using Factories

  - [`FactoryGuy.make`](#factoryguymake)
-   - Loads a model instance into the store
+   - push model instances into store
-   - makes a fragment hash ( if it is a model fragment )
  - [`FactoryGuy.makeNew`](#factoryguymakenew)
    - Create a new model instance but doesn't load it to the store
  - [`FactoryGuy.makeList`](#factoryguymakelist)